Continental Divide Trail: History

-The establishment of the Appalachian Trail and the Pacific Crest Trail inspired proposals to create a Continental Divide trail.
+The establishment of the Appalachian Trail and the Pacific Crest Trail inspired proposals to create a Continental Divide Trail.
 The first section of the proposed trail was laid out in Colorado in 1962 by the Rocky Mountain Trails Association.
 In 1965, President Lyndon Johnson proposed a national system of trails and in 1968 the U.S. Congress adopted the National Trails System Act.

 In 1978, the Continental Divide Trail was formally established with the responsibility for management given to the U.S. Forest Service.
-Portions of the trail already existed and a few hikers claimed to have walked from Mexico to Canada on the informal trail, among them Jim Wolf, A Baltimore lawyer who had hiked the Appalachian Trail in 1971, and whose account of that journey appears in the two-volume book, Hiking the Appalachian Trail.
+Portions of the trail already existed and a few hikers claimed to have walked from Mexico to Canada on the informal trail, among them Jim Wolf, a Baltimore lawyer who had hiked the Appalachian Trail in 1971, and whose account of that journey appears in the two-volume book, Hiking the Appalachian Trail.
 Wolf envisioned a similar trail running along the Continental Divide, and in 1978, he organized the Continental Divide Trail Society, which advocated for the newly designated National Scenic Trail and published several early guidebooks.

 Progress in completing the trail was slow and interest in hiking the complete trail was minimal.
 By 1995, only 15 people were recorded as having hiked the whole trail, still largely unfinished.
 In that same year, the Continental Divide Trail Alliance (CDTA) was created and with volunteers built or improved the route of the trail.
 In 2012, the Continental Divide Trail Coalition replaced the CDTA to coordinate the efforts of several regional partners engaged in constructing and maintaining the trail.
 Thru-hikers increased from four in 1999 to more than 150 in 2019, and uncounted thousands hiked sections of the trail every year.
-Horseback riding is permitted on the trail; mountain biking is only permitted on a few sections.
+Horseback riding is permitted on the trail; mountain biking is permitted on 65% of the trail.

 Thru-hikers of the Continental Divide Trail, the Appalachian Trail (AT) and the Pacific Crest Trail (PCT) achieve what is known as the Triple Crown of Hiking.
 As of the end of the application period in late 2021, 525 hikers have been designated Triple Crowners since 1994 by the American Long Distance Hiking Association—West.
 More than 1,000 thru-hikers completed either the AT or PCT in 2019 compared to 150 completing the CDT, a reflection of the isolation and difficulty in hiking the CDT.